 Buildability The extent to which the design of a building facilitates ease of construction.
 Buildability Score The score for buildability computed in accordance with Buildable Design Appraisal System as set out in the Code of Practice.
-Minimum Buildability Sœre The lowest Buildability Score allowed under a particular category of development stipulated in this Code.
+Minimum Buildability Score The lowest Buildability Score allowed under a particular category of development stipulated in this Code.
 Gross Floor Area The gross floor area is calculated using the definition by the Urban Redevelopment Authority (URA).
-Labour Saving Index A value given to a particular building system which reflects the relative difference in site labour productivity associated with the various structural and wall systems A labour saving index is also given for the use of prefabricated reinforcement/cages in cast in-situ components Qualified Person (QP) The Qualified Person shall be as defined in the Building Control A ct, Chapter 29, Part I, Section 2.
+Labour Saving Index A value given to a particular building system which reflects the relative difference in site labour productivity associated with the various structural and wall systems.
+A labour saving index is also given for the use of prefabricated reinforcement/cages in cast in-situ components.
+Qualified Person (QP) The Qualified Person shall be as defined in the Building Control Act, Chapter 29, Part I, Section 2.
+Type of Use This refers to the use of the building/development, e.g. residential use or commercial use.
+Type of Building Work This refers to new building work, repairs, alterations or additions to an existing building (whether carried out within or outside the existing building).